Neapolitan Doughnuts

 • Neapolitan Graffe

-• Now take 2 pastry cutters or a glass and a bottle cap, which we will use to create the donut and the hole in the middle
+• Now take 2 pastry cutters or a glass and a bottle cap, which we will use to create the doughnut and the hole in the middle.

-• Place all the donuts you have created on a tray on top of parchment paper squares and let them rise for another 50 minutes covered with a cloth.
+• Place all the doughnuts you’ve created on a baking sheet on top of the parchment squares and let them rise for another 50 minutes covered with a tea towel.

 Neapolitan Graffe

-• At the end of the rising time, heat abundant vegetable oil and, when it is very hot, fry one or two graffe at a time with the parchment paper, fry for a few seconds and then flip them, removing the paper.
-Continue until each donut is well browned.
+• At the end of rising, heat plenty of seed oil, and when it’s very hot, fry one or two doughnuts at a time with the parchment paper, fry for a few moments, and then flip to remove the paper.

 Neapolitan Graffe

-• Then drain the Neapolitan graffe on absorbent paper and immediately roll them in granulated sugar so that it sticks.
+• Then drain the Neapolitan doughnuts on absorbent paper and immediately roll them in granulated sugar so it sticks.

 Neapolitan Graffe

-• The Neapolitan Graffe are ready from Christmas to…Carnival
+• The Neapolitan Doughnuts are ready from Christmas to…Carnival

 Storage